Last updatedPublished on: Monday December 12, 2016

-Soon after releasing, Bloodline received positive coverage and was exhibited worldwide including in the countries like the United Kingdom, United States, Australia, France, and Brazil.
+Soon after releasing, Bloodline received positive coverage and was exhibited worldwide including in countries like the United Kingdom, United States, Australia, France, and Brazil.

 Bloodline made Zhang Xiaogang a bestselling Chinese artist and one of the favorites for western collectors.
-In the early 2000s, the Bloodline: Big Family series was among the must-haves for collector worldwide.
+In the early 2000s, the Bloodline: Big Family series was among the must-haves for collectors worldwide.
 The popularity of the Zhang series become a blessing and curse as he was forced to work even harder to meet the demands of his work.
 In 2014, Bloodline: Big Family No. 3 was sold for a whopping $12.1m7.